juliocesar/styling-with-sass/in-progress/sizing-things.md

 Now comes the actual calculations and functions.
 I'm using a `pow()` function taken from [Sassmeister](http://sassmeister.com/gist/10620fefd1ed75189f1b), which I found via an article by [James Steinbach](http://sitepoint.com/using-sass-build-custom-type-scale-vertical-rhythm/), on this same topic of vertical rhythm.
 So I won't repeat it here.

-The first function we'll write is one that'll use the variables above to output size values we can use in directives:
+The first function we'll write is one that'll use the scale above to output values we can use in directives:

     @function font-scale($x, $size: 'medium') {
       $display:     map-get($displays, $size);